MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Ablation Study and Error Analysis

 \subsection{Single-Agent and Multi-Agent}

-To study whether explicit decomposition is necessary, we compare a \emph{multi-agent} setup (Decomposer + Executor) against a \emph{single-agent} baseline where we retain only the Executor.
-In the single-agent configuration, each claim is fed directly into the Executor’s ReAct loop without any intermediate restructuring or contextualization.
-All experiments in this ablation use GPT-5-mini with a fixed step budget of $T_{\max}=5$.

-As shown in Table~\ref{tab:ablation1}, removing the Decomposer yields a consistent drop of Macro-F1 across all benchmarks: FacTool-QA decreases from 0.78 to 0.75, BingCheck from 0.79 to 0.76, and FactCheck-Bench from 0.77 to 0.74.
-The uniformity of this degradation suggests that decomposition provides a stable benefit that is not dataset-specific.

-We attribute the decline primarily to query ambiguity and weaker planning when claims are issued directly to the Executor.
-A claim may contain multiple pieces of information.
-Without decomposition, the Executor frequently formulates underspecified, long retrieval queries, which reduces evidence relevance and increases the likelihood of spending the limited number of $T_{\max}$ steps on unproductive searches.
-In contrast, the Decomposer extracts background context and structures the claim into clearer verification targets, effectively acting as a lightweight planner.
-This structured context improves retrieval specificity and provides a reliable scaffold for subsequent reasoning, which in turn supports both more accurate verification and more effective memory construction.
-Overall, this ablation underscores that the Decomposer is not merely an auxiliary module for memory building; it is a critical component for \textbf{disambiguating retrieval intents and guiding tool-use under a constrained interaction budget}.
+To study whether explicit decomposition is necessary, we compare a \emph{multi-agent} setup (Decomposer + Executor) against a \emph{single-agent} baseline that retains only the Executor, feeding each claim directly into the Executor loop without intermediate restructuring.
+All experiments use GPT-5-mini with $T_{\max}=5$.
+Removing the Decomposer yields a consistent Macro-F1 drop across all benchmarks: FacTool-QA (0.78$\to$0.75), BingCheck (0.79$\to$0.76), and FactCheck-Bench (0.77$\to$0.74).
+Without decomposition, the Executor frequently formulates underspecified retrieval queries, reducing evidence relevance and wasting limited steps on unproductive searches.
+The Decomposer mitigates this by structuring claims into clearer verification targets with background context, effectively acting as a lightweight planner that improves retrieval specificity and scaffolds both reasoning and memory construction.
+This ablation confirms that the Decomposer is not merely auxiliary to memory building; it is critical for \textbf{disambiguating retrieval intents and guiding tool-use under a constrained interaction budget}.